philchalmers/mirt/README.md

    related command line tools (found within Xcode's Preference Pane under Downloads/Components); most Linux distributions should already have up to date compilers (or if not they can be updated easily).

-2) Install the `devtools` (if necessary).
+2) Install the `devtools` package (if necessary).
 In R, paste the following into the console:

 ```r
 install.packages('devtools')